February 26, 2015

 HOW TO VOLUNTEER

 We are looking at three two-hour shifts on Tuesdays, Thursdays, Saturdays, and Sundays.
 Time slots are 10:00-12:00, 12:00 - 2:00 and 2:00 to 4:00.

 - Entering your name on the sign-up sheet in the break room at the Museum.

 - Email Christina.Olds@pacificcoastairmuseum.org

-We urgently need coverage for Saturdays and Sundays, starting February 28 and March 1, 2015.
+We urgently need coverage for Saturdays and Sundays.
 If you have an AOA badge, please consider volunteering for this critically important job - especially on Saturdays and Sundays because we have fewer volunteers present on those days.
-You'll need to be outside on the field whenever one or more Museum customers are there.
-If there are no customers on the field, you can hang out in the Museum building.
+You'll need to be outside with a clear view of our north fence line when customers are on the field.

 Have Some Fun!

 PCAM is fortunate to have a large and dedicated community of members and volunteers, and I know you won't let us down.
 And haven't you always wanted more time to gaze at our beautiful aircraft?
 Well here's a really good excuse!